 Avedon Games Collection website

 In 1971, the University established a public museum dedicated to research and the collection, preservation, and exhibition of games and game-related objects from around the world.
-In 2010, the Museum closed and the collection was transferred to the Canadian Museum of Civilization.
+In 2010, the Museum closed and the collection was transferred to the Canadian Museum of Civilization (now the Canadian Museum of History).
 Much of the Avedon Games Collection, named for its founder Professor Elliott Avedon, is featured on the original games museum website.